Indiana University

 Additional information

-It is helpful to list all dietary restrictions and specific food allergies on the housing application so we are aware for meals served during first year student orientation, and when coming for Summer orientation it is helpful to set up a tour or zoom call with the dietitian, chefs, and staff to begin to familiarize yourself with food options.
+It is helpful to list all dietary restrictions and specific food allergies on the housing application so we are aware for meals served during first year student orientation.
+When coming to campus for Summer orientation, it is helpful to set up a tour or zoom call with the dietitian, chefs, and staff to begin to familiarize yourself with food options.

 11. We offer accommodations for roommate assignments. *Every accommodation request is evaluated on a case-by-case basis.
 A housing accommodation cannot be guaranteed prior to an individual evaluation.